Zimperium/zScanMarketplace/README.md

-# `zimperium-zscan-action`
+# `zimperium-zscan`

-The `zimperium-zscan-action` scans your mobile app binary (ios or android) and identifies the security, privacy, and compliance-related vulnerabilities.
+The `zimperium-zscan` scans your mobile app binary (ios or android) and identifies the security, privacy, and compliance-related vulnerabilities.

 **Features**: